LHC Dismisses Imran Khans Plea For Protective Bail In Terrorism Case - UrduPoint

 Imran's counsel had pleaded with the court for granting protective bail relief to his client without appearance.
 He submitted that the doctors had advised complete bed rest to Imran Khan whereas the party was also not ready to bring him to the court.
 He pleaded with the court to grant protective bail without appearance.

-The PTI chairman had approached the LHC for protective bail after an Islamabad anti-terrorism court dismissed his pre-arrest bail petition, a day earlier, in a case registered by Sangjani police against him on charges of vandalism and violation of section 144 during the protests, following his disqualification by the Election Commission of Pakistan (ECP) in the Toshakhana case, on the grounds of non-appearance.
+The PTI chairman had approached the LHC for protective bail after an Islamabad anti-terrorism court dismissed his pre-arrest bail petition, a day earlier, in a case registered by Sangjani police against him on charges of vandalism and violation of section 144 during the protests, following his disqualification by the ECP in the Toshakhana case, on the grounds of non-appearance.

 The Sangjani police station booked the PTI chairman and other leaders in a terrorism case over alleged vandalism and violation of section 144 during the protests.
 The first information report (FIR) was registered at Sangjani police station under Sections 109 (abetment), 148 (rioting armed with a deadly weapon), 149 (unlawful assembly), 186 (obstructing public service), 188 (disobedience), 353 (assault on public servant), 427 (causing damage) of the Pakistan Penal Code, and Section 7 (punishment for acts of terrorism) of the Anti-Terrorism Act.